danton267/stock_predictions/README.md

 # *Weekly Stock Prediction*

-Different classification techniques predicting the percentage return of the stock market, namelyÅF LR, LDA and kNN.
+Different classification techniques predicting the percentage return of the stock market, namely: LR, LDA and kNN.

 The models use different data-preprocessing methods as well as validation methods.